akhanna101/benchStreamlit/README.md

 #Haven't included requirements.txt, just need to have arthur bench installed and ```pip install streamlit``` into your environment.

 #To run, navigate to folder containing "streamlitBench.py" and use the command ```streamlit run streamlitBench.py```

+#After clicking "Run your test suite" within the streamlit app, the address for the Bench local UI will be printed in your terminal.
+Navigate to that address to view your results.